How ETS Protects the Integrity of the TOEFL® Test

 At the beginning of each test administration, the test software automatically closes all non-TOEFL iBT windows or applications, including instant messaging (IM).
 It closes any applications that try to open during the test and then automatically logs the incident.
 The software also locks the desktop, suppressing key combinations so the test taker cannot switch to any other task.

-Test center staff is thoroughly trained by ETS personnel to prepare for managing test administrations.
-As such, test center staff are required to pass a certification exam to demonstrate their knowledge of test delivery policy, practices and procedures before they can serve as Test Center Administrators.
+Test center staff are thoroughly trained to prepare for managing test administrations.
+As such, test center staff are required to pass a certification exam to demonstrate their knowledge of test delivery, as well as testing policies and procedures before they can serve as Test Center Administrators.
 Training includes the following security-related topics:

 - Identification requirements